 If one were using time-series data, as in the car factory comparison, similar issues arise.
 Do the 30 days represent independent observations or might there be an autocorrelation problem (e.g. if the sample days were close together in time)?
 Suppose that factory 2 suffered a breakdown of some kind which took three days to fix.
 Output would be reduced on three successive days and factory 2 would almost inevitably appear less efficient than factory 1.
-The fact that the standard deviation for factory 2 is higher than that for factory 1 suggests this could have occurred.
-A look at the individual sample observations might be worthwhile, therefore.
+A look at the individual sample observations might be worthwhile, therefore, to see if there are unusual patterns.
 It would have been altogether better if the samples had been collected on randomly chosen days over a longer time period to reduce the danger of this type of problem.